-The resident selling the home should save any documents provided by their solar installer, and be prepared to provide them for the future buyer.
+You should save any documents provided by your solar installer, and be prepared to provide them for the future buyer.
 These solar electric system documents will include the contract, technical documents like the system design and electrical diagram, and information about equipment, warranties, and when the system was installed.
 If available, information about the amount of electricity the system has produced over time can be useful in the process of marketing the solar electric system.
 Some of the solar electric system information may already be available in the Multiple Listing Service (MLS), or in the MassCEC Production Tracking System (PTS) database of solar electric systems.
 If unavailable through other means, basic solar electric system information for a specific address may be available by contacting MassCEC at firstname.lastname@example.org.

-- In addition to maintaining system documents, if they are receiving ongoing state production-based incentives such as SMART payments, the seller should clarify to the real estate agent the remaining duration that the incentive payments are available, and how electricity production has been reported to receive those incentives.
+- In addition to maintaining system documents, if you are receiving ongoing state production-based incentives such as SMART payments, you should clarify to the real estate agent the remaining duration that the incentive payments are available, and how electricity production has been reported to receive those incentives.
 Ongoing production-based incentive payments can be included as part of the negotiation and sales transaction process.

 - Let your real estate agent know if the solar electric system was financed with a loan that is still in place at the time of sale.
 If the loan uses the solar electric system as collateral, there may be a UCC-1 filing on the property.

-Although not recommended, the seller may elect to move the solar electric system to their new property.
+Although not recommended, you may elect to move the solar electric system to your new property when you move out.
 Note that having the system removed and re-installed may void equipment warranties.

 - With your real estate agent, carefully read the part of your contract that outlines what options are available if you sell your home.
 Options may include the ability to transfer the agreement to the buyer, buy out the remainder of the lease, or pay a termination fee to have the system removed.
 It is important that everyone on your sales team understands the options available prior to marketing the home.